Hand hygiene; Important things you need to Know about it.

 - Before and after visiting a public environment that exposes your hand to touch frequent places like doorknobs.

-- After blowing your nose or sneezing because of catarrh or running nose.
+- After blowing your nose or sneezing because of catarrh or runny nose.

 - And if your hand is dirty or visibly greasy.